DrDanielh/UiAbot/docs/src/perception.rst

 .. note::
     Commands to visualize LiDAR data:

-    1. Launch the RPLiDAR node:
+    1. Run the following command on the **jetson** to launch the RPLiDAR node:

     .. code-block:: bash

         ros2 launch rplidar_ros rplidar_a1_launch.py

-    2. To visualize in RViz2, run:
+    2. Run the following command on the **remote pc** to visualize in RViz2:

     .. code-block:: bash